Vatsim-Scandinavia/controlcenter/docs/concepts/training.md

 - Marks the student active for the training's area and starts a fresh [activity grace period][activity].
 This follows the same rules as closing a training, so visitors and members outside your division are not affected.
 - Adds an entry to the training timeline naming the rating and you as the author.
 Unlike a comment, the student sees this one on their own training, and it cannot be edited afterwards.

-The training stays *In Progress* for the remaining ratings, and the button offers the next one the next time you open the page.
+The training stays *In Progress* for the remaining ratings, and the menu offers the next one the next time you open the page.

 !!! note "Older trainings show no per-rating dates"
     Trainings closed before per-rating sign-off existed show nothing under **Level** but the ratings themselves.
     Only the training's own closing date was recorded then.

-### Finish a training
+### Complete a whole training

-The control only ever signs off a part while something else stays outstanding.
+**Mark training as completed** is the menu's other entry, and it is always offered.
-When one rating is left, signing it off would finish the whole training, so the control is shown with the part it would sign off but is disabled.
+Selecting it closes the training, completes every rating still outstanding, grants the endorsements they carry, and emails the student a confirmation.

-Close the training by setting its status to *Completed*, which grants any endorsements its ratings carry and emails the student a confirmation.
+Use it when the student has finished everything the training covers, and there is no reason to sign the remaining ratings off one at a time.

-Facility and tier ratings are never signed off part by part, because their endorsement is granted through the [Division API][vateud] when the training is completed.
+Facility and tier ratings are never signed off part by part, because their endorsement is granted through the [Division API][vateud] when the training is completed as a whole.
-A training with nothing left that can be signed off on its own therefore offers no button.
+A training whose outstanding ratings are all facility or tier ones therefore offers this entry alone.

-Close it by setting the training status to *Completed*.
+When one rating is left, signing it off would finish the training anyway, so **Complete partial training** drops out of the menu and this entry names the rating it completes.

-A training that covers a single rating has no completion button either.
+A training that covers a single rating has no completion menu.
-Close it the same way, and its rating still gets a completion date under **Level**.
+Close it by setting the training status to *Completed*, and its rating still gets a completion date under **Level**.

 However you get there, a training is closed and the student emailed exactly once.